po1sigala/live/01-Class-Content/01-HTML-Git-CSS-dev/01-Activities/01-ConsoleCommands/README.md

 * It's done when a new folder named `first-day` has been created using terminal commands.

-* It's done when the folder contains a file named `first-day.html`.
-The file should be created using terminal commands.
+* It's done when the `first-day` folder contains a file named `first-day.html`.
+The file should also be created using terminal commands.

 ## 📝 Notes